ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/howtos/member_howto.rst

 First steps
 -----------

 After receiving and accepting the invitation to join the Organization, members can access the Organization's web pages.
-The `main page of the Organization <https://github.com/CN-HPC-Spoke-4-Earth-Climate>` can be reached by using the link in the left sidebar of each member's GitHub main page, under the section 'Organizations'.
+The `main page of the Organization <https://github.com/CN-HPC-Spoke-4-Earth-Climate>_` can be reached by using the link in the left sidebar of each member's GitHub main page, under the section 'Organizations'.
-In the invitation phase, each prospective member is assigned to their respective WP and to a series of lower-level teams.
+In the invitation phase, each prospective member is assigned to their respective WP and to the relevant 2nd level teams.

-Additionally, they will be given access to a series of repositories.
-Specifically, each member is included as:
+After being added to the organization, members can request the creation of new repositories (:ref:`Request the creation of a new repository`).
+For each repository, an organization member is required to be the *manager*, i.e. the person responsible for the repository and the associated working group.
+Each repository is associated with a 3rd-level team, which is meant to group the members working on the code contatined within.
+Please note that 3rd-level teams and repositories have a one-to-one correspondence and share the same name.
+The repository manager is the *maintainer* of the corresponding 3rd-level team.
+This role grants them the authority to add and remove members of the Organization to/from the team.
+In this way, they can control the group of collaborators who can actively contribute to the development of the code within the repository, provided that these collaborators are members of the Organization.

+To summarise the typical case, after joining the Organization and once some repositories have been set up, each member is:

 #.
-Maintainers of 3rd level teams corresponding to
-    the repositories they are responsible for.
+A member of their WP team.
 #.
-Members of 3rd level teams corresponding to
-    repositories they can access and participate in the development (but they are NOT responsible for).
+A member of the 2nd-level team(s) associated with the institution they belong to,
+   or the activities/tasks they are involved in.
 #.
-Members of the 2nd level related to activities/tasks they are involved in.
+A maintainer of 3rd-level teams corresponding to
+   the repositories they are responsible for (i.e. repository manager).
 #.
-Member of their WP team.
+A member of 3rd-level teams corresponding to
+   repositories they can access and participate in the development of (but for which they are NOT responsible).

-Being a member of each of these teams ensures the user a set of permissions on individual repositories.
+These roles ensure the user a set of permissions on repositories.
 This is because access to individual repositories is not granted to individual user accounts but to Organization teams, following the policy below:

-*  3rd level teams: write permissions on the corresponding repository.
+*  3rd-level teams: write permissions on the corresponding repository.
    This enables the actual working group to autonomously manage the contents of the respective repository.
-*  2nd level teams: read permission for all the related repositories.
+*  2nd-level teams: read permission for all the related repositories.
-   This promotes and strengthens collaboration between the project’s groups focusing on similar topics.
+   This promotes and strengthens collaboration between the project's groups focusing on similar topics.

-Please note that 3rd level teams and repositories have a one-to-one correspondence and share the same name.
-The users responsible for a repository are maintainers of the corresponding 3rd level teams.
-This role grants them the authority to add and remove other members of the Organization to/from the teams.
-In this way, they can control the group of collaborators who can actively contribute to the development of the code within the repository, provided that these collaborators are members of the Organization.

 .. figure:: CN-HPC_GitHub_organization_structure.png
    :width: 604